-We watched the approach to San Juan from the deck.
+We watched the approach to San Juan from the deck on our Oceania Cruises ship.
 The fort that guarded one entrance, stone walls that surrounded the city, the colourful buildings and the port all came into view.

 Our cruise ship docked right in the downtown area.
 Once the organized tours departed, we walked off the ship.

 We immediately stepped onto the blue cobblestones that are characteristic of the old town in San Juan.
 You can follow the blue path when walking in San Juan.
 But be careful with this uneven surface.